humanode-network/vortex-simulator/docs/vortex-simulation-tech-architecture.md

 ### Database

-- **Primary (recommended): Postgres** (Neon or Supabase) for “proper” user history, analytics, and relational integrity.
+- **Chosen for v1: Postgres** (Neon or Supabase) for “proper” user history, analytics, and relational integrity.
-- **Alternative (v1-only): Cloudflare D1** if you want Cloudflare-only deployment; migrate to Postgres when scale/queries require.
+- Optional later: D1 can be used for Cloudflare-only prototypes, but v1 should start on Postgres to avoid a DB migration during the community simulation.

+Important: because the API runtime is Cloudflare Workers/Pages Functions (edge), v1 should use a Postgres provider that supports **serverless/HTTP connectivity** from edge runtimes.

+- Recommended: **Neon Postgres** (works with `@neondatabase/serverless` + Drizzle).

 ### Libraries / tools